byu-transpolab/BYU-UDOT-Highway-Safety-Data-Prep-and-Report-Compiler/README.md

 Merge divided negative routes into positive routes for the full data set only.
 This is still a work in progress.
 Right now it's just a copy of the aadt_neg function because it will need to do the same thing in reverse essentially.
 This may need to be done because it seems like we are only given positive routes in the intersection file.
 We are still waiting for more clarification from UDOT. (update: There isn't a significant need for this.
 This was going to be used for the intersection dataframe, IC, but our current methodology is more streamlined and doesn't require as much data.)

 ### `fix_endpoints(df, routes)`
 Fixes the last ending milepoints (This is also a backchecker for the input files).
 Since our input datasets are apparently on different LRS's, the milepoints on one file don't match up with another file for the same route.
 This function does not convert the LRS, because that is not feasible to do without ArcGIS, but it does make sure at least the last milepoint of the route matches across all datasets to prevent the creation of nonexistent segments.
 Unfortunately, THIS DOES NOT FIX THE UNDERLYING PROBLEM, but it will still be useful when all input datasets are on the same LRS, because it will correct any slight differences that exist, perhaps due to rounding.
-In the meantime, it is also useful for identifying routes where the LRS is significantly different so we can pay special attention to those routes. (update: the input files are on the same LRS now, but this is still a very useful function.)
+In the meantime, it is also useful for identifying routes where the LRS is significantly different so we can pay special attention to those routes. (**Update:** the input files are on the same LRS now, but this is still a very useful function.)
 - **df:** (tibble) dataframe to be fixed. must include the columns ROUTE, BEG_MP, and END_MP.
 - **routes:** (tibble) dataframe containing routes data.